 Step 3: Build the Herringbone Starter Block

-The starter block establishes the direction and squareness of the entire pattern.
+The starter block controls the squareness of the full installation.

-Position the starter block directly on the room centerline.
+✔ Position the starter block on the centre line

 Step 4: Apply Adhesive in a Small Working Area